 Nepenthes veitchii (k): First released in around 2004, this was one of the first horticulturally-produced forms of N. veitchii using striped parent plants.
 As far as I’ve been able to discover, the exact parentage of this grex has never been revealed.
 The majority of (k) seedlings have reddish pitchers and striped peristomes but in terms of shape are not as squat as some of EP’s later releases of the species.
 Many plants from this release have been used in Nepenthes breeding around the world.

-Michael Fallen: “These are exceptional plants and most I’ve seen are absolutely gorgeous.
+Mike Fallen: “These are exceptional plants and most I’ve seen are absolutely gorgeous.
 I grow 3 (k) specimens.
-These aren’t quite as squat as the (m) grex but some still get quite tubby as they mature."
+These aren’t quite as squat as the (m) grex but some still get quite tubby as they mature.”

 Nepenthes veitchii (m): Released around 2013, this is EP’s most recent N. veitchii grex and by many accounts it is spectacular.
 Many of the (m) offspring are squatter than the (k) plants while exhibiting excellent colouration.

-Michael Fallen: “I grow 5 specimens from this grex.
+Mike Fallen: “I grow 5 specimens from this grex.
 These are my current favorite N. veitchii.
 Most of these are very squat with a huge variety in coloration.
-Obviously the striped specimens from this grex are highly coveted by collectors."
+Obviously the striped specimens from this grex are highly coveted by collectors.”

 Christian is based in Germany and has a fantastic collection of breeding Nepenthes veitchii.
 Be sure to check out my article about my visit to Chris’s nursery for more shots of the parent plants and offspring.